CompulsiveCoder/ubuntu-mono-ino/README.md

 # ubuntu-mono-ino
-A container for running mono and arduino/inotool on ubuntu.
+A docker container for running mono and arduino/inotool on ubuntu.

 # Build
 sh build.sh